-char=noinv, fixed or inv
+char=noinv, fixed or inv with flip or noflip

 The examp flag determines which methods are used to determine the F12 amplitudes.
 For inv the amplitudes are optimized using the orbital-invariant method.
 For fixed and noinv only the diagonal amplitudes are non-zero and are either predetermined using the coalescence conditions (fixed), or optimized (noinv-not orbital invariant).
 If char=inv, the F12 energy contribution is computed using all three methods.
+For open-shell calculations noflip supresses the use of spin-flipped geminal functions.

-(The fixed method is used if examp is absent.)
+(The fixed flip method is used if examp is absent.)